'Glória Menezes cries and remembers the things Tarcisio used to do all the time,' says advisor, a month after the actor's death

 A month after Tarcísio’s death, Glória Menezes follows a quiet routine with her offspring — Tarcísio Filho, the only child she had with Tarcísio Meira, and João Paulo Brito and Maria Amélia Brito, the result of her old relationship with Arnaldo Brito.
 The actress regularly walks on Barra da Tijuca beach, in the West Zone of Rio, walks around the condominium where she lives and eventually goes to the beauty salon.
 She doesn’t talk to anyone about the possibility of going back to work.

-Article: With the death of Tarcisio Meira, we lost part of the TV itself

-— Sometimes she cries, sometimes she touches his name (of Tarcisius), remembering things, saying that “at this time he would be sitting there doing this and that”.
+Sometimes she cries, sometimes she touches his (Tarcisio’s) name, remembering things, saying that “at this hour he would be sitting there doing this and that”.
 Everything is very much alive in the memory — affirms Tadeu. — Gloria cries and remembers the things Tarcisio used to do all the time.
 She is still very sad, as she was very attached to Tarcisio.

 The actor died last month, aged 85, after five days in the ICU at Albert Einstein Hospital, in São Paulo, undergoing treatment against Covid-19.
 Glória Menezes, an actress to whom he was married for 59 years, was also admitted to the same hospital, but with mild symptoms and was discharged.
 The two were married in 1962 and, in 1964, they had their only child, Tarcisio Filho.
 Tarcício and Glória formed “O” Brazilian TV couple.